-Burlington Lane-Splitting Accident Lawyer
+Methuen Lane-Splitting Accident Attorney

-Attorneys for Motorcycle Accident Victims
+Attorneys for Methuen Motorcycle Accident Victims

 In many areas of Massachusetts, traffic congestion is an ongoing problem.
 Traffic experts and planners who are seeking solutions want to consider California’s recently implemented law that allows for motorcycles to "lane split."
 This is when there is slow-moving multi-lane traffic and motorcyclists use the space between the two lanes to bypass.
 Supporters feel that it is unnecessary for motorcycles to occupy so much lane space when they can simply cut through.